wanghaisheng/responsive-landing-page-starter/content/blog/en/technical-guide-for-us-short-code-api-deprecation.md

 As a result, as of March 1, 2021, US carriers will no longer support shared shortcode (SSC) traffic.
 Please note that this does not impact dedicated shortcodes.

-## What all this means for customers using USSC API
+## What This Means for Customers Using US Shared Short Code API

 Customers using Vonage's US Shared Short Code API will need to migrate over to one of the other available APIs.
 If you are using the US Shared Short Code API for communications via SMS, you will need to make adjustments to your code and configurations to use the [SMS API](https://developer.nexmo.com/messaging/sms/overview).
 Furthermore, if you're using it for Two-Factor authentication, you'll need to make adjustments to your code to use either the [SMS API](https://developer.nexmo.com/messaging/sms/overview) or the [Verify API](https://developer.nexmo.com/verify/overview).

 If you do not wish to use the SDKs supported by Vonage, the API's themselves are readily available.
 For more information on these API's please check the [SMS API reference](https://developer.nexmo.com/api/sms) and the [Verify API reference](https://developer.nexmo.com/api/verify).

-## How migrate to SMS API and implications
+## How To Migrate To SMS API and Implications

 Vonage has libraries to support various languages, which you can find on the [Developer Dashboard SMS overview](https://developer.nexmo.com/messaging/sms/overview).
 However, for this page, we'll show some examples using Node.js.